homomorfismo/blog/_posts/2021-07-25-Chaotic-ball.md

 title: Chaotic balls by @matthen2
 ---

-This post takes a look at my attempt to replicate the following animation and some insight I gain in the process.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">isn't it  surprising that such a simple system is chaotic?
-Two balls start at  almost exactly the same point, but their trajectories rapidly diverge  after only a few bounces <a  href="https://t.co/POffjTukNz">pic.twitter.com/POffjTukNz</a></p>— Matt Henderson (@matthen2) <a  href="https://twitter.com/matthen2/status/1393588039742590978?ref_src=twsrc%5Etfw">May 15, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js"  charset="utf-8"></script>
+In this post I show how I replicated the animation in [this tweet](https://twitter.com/matthen2/status/1393588039742590978) by [@matthen2](https://twitter.com/matthen2) and some insight I gain in the process.
+I describe my two attempts: one of them tries to solve the ODEs numerically including the bouncing but it is unsuccessful because of numeric errors; the second one is an analytic approach which took longer but worked.

-## First attempt
+# First attempt

 My approach was to define a position vector $x = (x_1, x_2)$​​​ and say